 Additionally, a platform provider with the appropriate data security credentials, especially those that specialize in GDPR, can help give the organization peace of mind that it is complying with applicable laws and requirements for storing employee data.

-GDPR as a benchmark
+GDPR as a benchmark for global payroll compliance

 When it comes to data privacy, the GDPR is widely considered to be the most stringent.
 So even though it is only enforceable to organizations with employees in the EU, companies around the world should look to GDPR principles to guide their HR and payroll data processes.
 With GDPR as a guide, companies can ensure employee data privacy and focus on other compliance requirements.